Field Sobriety Test Defense

 Delaware Field Sobriety Test Accuracy

-The National Highway Safety Administration (NHSTA) developed the current Field Sobriety Tests many years ago.
+The National Highway Safety Administration (NHSTA) developed the current Field Sobriety Test many years ago.
 They were developed as a means and method of determining someone’s level of intoxication by police at the time someone is pulled over and suspected of DUI.

 Police officers are trained to look for ‘clues’ or scoring factors throughout the field sobriety test that can theoretically establish whether or not someone is intoxicated.

 If you have been pulled over and arrested for DUI in Kent County or Sussex County Delaware you should absolutely speak with a Georgetown Delaware DUI Attorney.
 Call the Lw Offices of Murray, Phillips & Gay at 302-855-9300.
 Or, email us here.

 Current Delaware Field Sobriety Tests

 In Delaware, 3 Field Sobriety Tests (FST) legally permitted to gauge how buzzed, drunk or intoxicated a person is.

 1. Horizontal Gaze Nystagmus Test (HGN Test)

 The eyeball jerks involuntary as it naturally rotates in its socket.
 This physiological function is called the Horizontal Gaze Nystagmus.
 A person who is not under the influence of drugs or alcohol has the ability to follow a moving object smoothly.
 A sober person’s eyeball will not repeatedly stop and start.

 When intoxicated due to alcohol consumption, nystagmus is much more pronounced and exaggerated.
 This results in a jerking motion as the eyes rotate.
 When conducting the test, the police officer has the person follow an object with their eyes, normally a pen or flashlight.
 The officer looks for 3 criteria of intoxication in this test.

 After the test, if you demonstrate 4 or more ‘clues’ then you allegedly have a Blood Alcohol Concentration (BAC) of at least .10.

 2. Walk And Turn Test